yabwe/medium-editor/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am "Added some feature"`)
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Submit a new Pull Request

 ## License